 Banca March has been designated as Registered Advisor of the Issuer.
-Accordingly, the Registered Advisor shall enable the Issuer to comply with the obligations and responsibilities to be assumed on incorporating its issues into the multilateral trading system, the Alternative Fixed-Income Market ("MARF" or the "Market"), acting as specialist liaison between both, MARF and Teknia, and as a means to facilitate the insertion and development of the same under the new securities trading regime.
+Accordingly, the Registered Advisor shall enable the Issuer to comply with the obligations and responsibilities to be assumed on incorporating its issues into the multilateral trading system, the Alternative Fixed-Income Market, acting as specialist liaison between both, MARF and Teknia, and as a means to facilitate the insertion and development of the same under the new securities trading regime.